Paul Mooney (comedian): Personal life

-In an August 2019 interview with Comedy Hype, Richard Pryor's ex-bodyguard, Rashon Khan, alleged that Mooney had molested Pryor's son, Richard Pryor Jr., when Pryor Jr. was a child.
-Khan also alleged that Pryor had expressed a desire to have Mooney killed in a murder-for-hire plot over this incident and was only prevented from doing so by his 1980 fire incident.
-Richard Pryor Jr. has confirmed he was raped, but did not mention Mooney by name as his alleged rapist.
+In an August 2019 interview with Comedy Hype, Richard Pryor's ex-bodyguard, Rashon Khan, alleged that Mooney had a sexual relationship with Pryor's son, Richard Pryor Jr., and "violated" him when Pryor Jr. was a minor.
+Khan also alleged that Pryor wanted to organize a contract killing against Mooney in retaliation and was willing to pay $1 million for one, but was only prevented from doing so by his 1980 fire incident.
+Richard Pryor Jr. has confirmed he was raped as a teenager, but did not mention Mooney by name as his alleged rapist.

 Death

 On May 19, 2021, Mooney died of a heart attack at his home in Oakland, California, at the age of 79.